Pageboy/pageboy.github.io/_portfolio/palm-lily-arcs.md

 tags:
   - art
   - triptych
-updated: 2025-12-11
+updated: 2026-02-20
 published: true
 ---
 The gardens of the King's Palace in Phnom Penh boast a stunning array of exotic plants, including some native to Cambodia.
-My attention was immediately captured by the vibrant colors of this particular specimen.
+My attention was immediately captured by the vibrant colours of this particular specimen.
 Its sweeping, broad leaves seemed perfectly suited for the central panel of a triptych, framed by contrasting, asymmetrical arcs.

 ![In the studio](https://live.staticflickr.com/65535/54977953701_54b005e449_h.jpg "In the studio")